yukai622/Testbenches-for-FAST-ATSimulator/README.md

 (*Concerning the concurrent simluation with other different extra-functional properties, please refer to : *Vinco, S., Chen, Y., Fummi, F., Macii, E. and Poncino, M., 2017.
 A Layered Methodology for the Simulation of Extra-Functional Properties in Smart Systems.
 IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems.* )

+##### Please reference any paper we list here if you use this tool to run your thermal simualtion or build thermal model:

+>Chen, Y., Vinco, S., Macii, E. and Poncino, M., 2016, May.
+Fast thermal simulation using SystemC-AMS.
+In Great Lakes Symposium on VLSI, 2016 International (pp. 427-432).
+IEEE.

+>Vinco, S., Chen, Y., Fummi, F., Macii, E. and Poncino, M., 2017.
+A Layered Methodology for the Simulation of Extra-Functional Properties in Smart Systems.
+IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems.